NVlabs/fova-depth/README.md

 Due to the unavailability of the original Scannet dataset version used in our work (prepared by the authors of [Normal-Assisted-Stereo](https://github.com/udaykusupati/Normal-Assisted-Stereo/tree/master?tab=readme-ov-file)), we recommend following the alternative setup provided in [this repository](https://github.com/tberriel/RayPatchQuerying/tree/main).
 This setup closely mimics the structure required by Normal-Assisted-Stereo.

-Additionally, you will need to download new_orders and train-test splits from Normal-Assisted-Stereo, which we provide [here]().
+Additionally, you will need to download new_orders and train-test splits from Normal-Assisted-Stereo, which we provide [here](https://drive.google.com/file/d/1AbreXQIzQFT9JI4u9Olhdb3ihEhoehn7).

-Once prepared the folder structure should look as follows:
+After unzipping, the folder structure should look as follows:
 ```
 scannet
 │